Aweber32/Futureofthejobsearch/server/README.md

 - Ensure .NET 7 SDK is installed.
 - From `server/` set a connection string in environment or `appsettings.json`.
+- For the API to connect locally run the below script az login
+$env:ConnectionStrings__DefaultConnection = "Server=...;Database=...;Authentication=Active Directory Default;..."
+cd server
+dotnet run
+# dotnet will see ConnectionStrings__DefaultConnection for the lifetime of this shell session

 Example (PowerShell):